 Minnesota Valley State Trail

-The multi-use Minnesota Valley State Trail is ideal for hiking, biking, cross-country skiing, horseback riding, mountain biking, and snowmobiling.
+The multi-use Minnesota Valley State Trail is ideal for hiking, biking, horseback riding, mountain biking, and snowmobiling.
 The trail is paved from Shakopee to Chaska and a natural surface trail runs from Chaska to Belle Plaine, paralleling the Minnesota River.
 The trail travels within the Minnesota Valley State Recreation Area in part of the Minnesota River Valley as it converges into the Mississippi River.

 Slide show of photos taken on the Minnesota Valley State Trail.
 This slideshow requires the latest version of